 What is the Main Content of the Bill of Lading Document?

-The content of the Bill of Lading is comprehensive and must include detailed information about the goods and the conditions of transportation.
+The content of the Bill of Lading is comprehensive and must include detailed information about the goods and the conditions of transportation, something of great importance in international maritime transport of goods.
 The key elements that should appear on the B/L are:

 This information is essential to ensure that goods are transported safely and efficiently, and to resolve any disputes that may arise during the transportation process.